galangmaulana15/uas-react-galang/README.md

-# 🎬 RoncoMovie - Movie Discovery Platform
+# 🎬 RoncoMovie - Movie Discovery Platformm

 RoncoMovie is a modern movie discovery platform built with React, Tailwind CSS v4, and integrated with The Movie Database (TMDb) API.
 This project fulfills all requirements for the React Project 2025 assignment.